nestor-poliakov/tgstreamer/README.md

 - [x] download segments from SponsorBlock
 - [x] delete files after streaming
 - [x] send video cover to channel when it starts
+- [x] form playlist from youtube playlists
+- [ ] form playlist from youtube channels
 - [ ] cut ad using data from SponsorBlock
 - [ ] predownloading videos before streaming pipeline
+- [ ] vote for skipping video
 - [ ] better video quality by downloading video and audio separately and read them simultaneously
 - [ ] make video playlist automatically with new videos by list of youtube channels
 - [ ] receive suggestions about new videos